nforgeio/neonKUBE/Images/neon-proxy/README.md

 # HAProxy ZIP Archive

-This image expects the Consul **CONFIG_KEY** key value to be a ZIP archive holding the `haproxy.cfg` configuration file as well as another assets such as site certificate files.  `haproxy.cfg` file format is described at [haproxy.org](http://www.haproxy.org/#docs).
+This image expects the Consul **UPDATE_KEY** key value to be a ZIP archive holding the `haproxy.cfg` configuration file as well as another assets such as site certificate files.  `haproxy.cfg` file format is described at [haproxy.org](http://www.haproxy.org/#docs).

 To use TLS certificates or certificate authorities, you'll need to use the **HAPROXY_CONFIG_FOLDER** environment variable when specifying the base locations.
 This is set to the path to the folder where the HAProxy configuration archive contents were extracted.